 There are an outrageous number of cancer causing chemicals in our environment to which we are exposed on a regular basis.
 There are too many to list, but included are flame retardants, polyurethane, certain dyes, solvents used in dry-cleaning, hair spray propellant, styrene in Styrofoam cups, paint, spot remover, gasoline fumes, aluminum, parabens, sealants, pesticides and cleaning agents.
 Always use heavy-duty rubber gloves in a well-ventilated area when using cleaning agents or pesticides.
 Even better, use only natural cleaning and pest control agents/devices (many online sites for these).
 The substances in chemical cleaners and pesticides are absorbed right through your skin.
 Even personal care products such as perfumes, skin lotions and antiperspirants often contain harmful substances.
 Go to www.ewg.org/skindeep/ for info to determine the toxicity of what you are using – a truly eye-opening experience, as many of the even “natural” products contain many toxic, carcinogenic additives.
 Many of these harmful chemicals are concentrated and stored in the fat of the animals you eat.
 If you are a meat eater I highly recommend you buy only organic meat.
 That goes for your vegetables, too as they can contain high concentrations of pesticides.
 For instance, conventionally grown celery was found to have 10 cancer causing pesticides.
 The same was true for apples!
 If you live in California, your exposure to flame-retardants is inescapable.
 Decades ago, then governor Jerry Brown assigned into law a bill that required all furniture, bedding and carpets to be treated with flame retardants.
 He has recently rescinded that law when it became clear how dangerous these chemicals are.
 Don’t cook with Teflon coated cookware.
 One of the chemicals in Teflon is perfluorooctanoic acid or PFOA.
 It has numerous health issues associated with it, including cancer and heart disease.
 PFOAs are also found in microwave popcorn, candy wrappers and pizza box liners.
 The truly frightening thing about PFOAs is this chemical never breaks down in the environment, and accumulates in both humans and wildlife.
 It is now one of the worst contaminates in our oceans.

 Reduce your exposure to x-rays.
 Breast tissue is highly susceptible to ionizing radiation found in medical x-ray imaging including mammography and even more in 3D mammography.
 As you age, it becomes even more important to perform a breast self-exam on a regular basis (such as every day in the shower) because your risk of breast cancer increases with age.
-A sound breast cancer prevention plan utilizes numerous strategies.
-We have learned that the aging process itself is the cause of most cancers due to the accumulation of genetic mutations that regulate cellular proliferation, differentiation, and apoptosis.
-A sound prevention plan utilizes nutritional strategies, which favorably affect gene expression.
-The strategy that gives you the most “bang for your buck” is the optimal intake of vitamin D. Changing to a more plant based diet and reducing your intake of well-done red meat is the next step.
+A sound breast cancer prevention plan utilizes numerous strategies including a reduced ketogenic diet for a few weeks every year, the optimal intake of vitamin D, changing to a more plant based diet and reducing your intake of well-done red meat..
 The specific compounds in foods that reduce the risk of breast cancer are I3C, DIM, lignans, D-glucarate, and soy isoflavones.
 Six hours a week of strenuous exercise and avoidance of cancer causing chemicals and reducing your exposure of dangerous EMF’s in your environment round out my recommendations.

 Actively following these preventions for breast cancer does not completely protect you – you should also be screened regularly.